 Dentists use RGB devices, colorimeters, and spectrophotometers, but spectrophotometers are the best.
 Spectrophotometers measure reflected light in 20 nm intervals from 380-720 nm.
 Easyshade Compact, SpectroShade Micro, Shade Pilot are all examples of spectrophotometers.
 Kim-Pusateri JPD 2009 found them to be similar in accuracy and Doziac JP 2007 found EasyShade did well.

 Another option is software route.
 Shadewave is an example and finally the cloud version of this is the Clear Match system.
-In conclusion this seems like this is the best method.

 What is the best lighting for shade determination?